 Your photos and videos don’t have to be professional, but if you have professionally taken photos of people in action for your volunteer program, feel free to share them!

 The content that works best on social media is the content that is most authentic and human.
 It’s important to know that quick snapshots work really well on social media.

 Taking photos and videos for social media is an ideal task to assign to a volunteer!
 Give them some guidelines just like you would in training for any volunteer opportunity.
 You may be surprised to know that many people are enthusiastic about creating engaging content for social media.

 It’s possible you even have a volunteer in your midst with marketing experience that would love to use their talents and experience for moving your mission forward.

 Now that you’ve researched the social media platform that’s most effective for your volunteer program, you’ll want to consider the content you share there.
 This is where the overwhelm starts to really kick in – what do I post here?

-Take a deep breathe, we’ve got you covered, and it’s a plan that will create clarity around all your social media shares.
+Take a deep breath, we’ve got you covered.
+It’s a plan that will create clarity around all your social media shares.

 There are three primary categories that a social media post can fall into for your volunteer program: